Table of Contents

 Do you have a blog?
 Want one?
 Love/hate it?
 Why?

-Have you seen benefits for you as a person or as a business owner?
+Have you seen benefits of regularly publishing content (via a blog, vlog, or podcast) for yourself as a person or as a business owner?
 What benefits?

 Let me do the research and writing for you so you can spend your time working with your clients.

 These articles are trust-building because they're expertly researched (I read the studies!), written and edited.
 Just download, customize, and publish as your own.

 NOTE: I cap the sale of each one to a maximum of 73, so every single practitioner with a blog will NOT have these articles!

 Health writer – Blogging expert – Research nerd.